kbsali/php-redmine-api/README.md

 ### Thanks!

 * Thanks to [Thomas Spycher](https://github.com/tspycher/) for the 1st version of the class.
-* Thanks to [Thibault Duplessis aka. ornicar](https://github.com/ornicar) for the php-github-api library, great source of inspiration!
+* Thanks to [Thibault Duplessis aka. ornicar](https://github.com/ornicar) for the PHP-GitHub-API library, a great source of inspiration!
 * And all the [contributors](https://github.com/kbsali/php-redmine-api/graphs/contributors)
 * specially [JanMalte](https://github.com/JanMalte) for his impressive contribution to the test coverage! :)